heyitsronny/heyitsronny/README.md

 Hi, I’m @heyitsronny

-I’m currently learning how to work with Spring Boot and am interestet in a wide array of topics ranging from locic programming and data science to funtional programming and we frameworks
+I’m currently learning how to work with Spring Boot and am interestet in a wide array of topics ranging from locic programming and data science to funtional programming and web frameworks

 I study Computer Science at Humboldt Universität and I am a working student at idealo.